Rus-programmer/ticketing/README.md

 # Ticketing

-This is my pet project where i want to apply my ideas.
+This is my pet project where I want to apply my ideas.
-My first bucket list idea is to apply some stress tests (e2e) where i want to bare weakness places, bottlenecks etc.
+My first bucket list idea is to apply some stress tests (e2e) where I want to identify weaknesses, bottlenecks, and other potential issues.
 Second is to embed redis.
-After that i want to scaffold a good client side on actual next version and maybe add some features facing new challenges.
+After that I want to scaffold a good client side on latest next version and maybe add some features to project facing new challenges.
 ## Run Locally

 First you need to install the Gateway API resources